builtbyvern/efelle-test/README.md

 Based of the file given...

-Run NPM install to get load all the required packages.
+Run NPM install to get all the required packages.
 Built using Laravel Valet so you'll have to set up your own server if using something else.

 Notes: